tinspham209/shopee-clone/README.md

 - Connect DB to PHP
 - Connect project to product table
 - Update `-top-sale.php` with data
+- Update `-special-price.php` with data
+  - Filter by brand

 ### After this project